 The brave souls who before sitting at any table to consume, seek out the company of others.
 Elbow to elbow, they join at table's edge in a curated celebration of history, geography, gastronomy, and nourishment.
 Feasters desire conviviality and knowledge of true sustenance — of their food and equally of its roots.
 Feasters feast with purpose and intimacy, drunken on stories of the edible divine.
 When finally they eat, they do so with history firmly on their side.

-Liz has been dubbed a "Culinary Mastermind" by the Good Times Santa Cruz, one of Silicon Valley Business Journal's 40 under 40, and was honored as "Foodie of the Year" at the 2017 Nexties Awards.
-In her nearly decade-long career in food, she has also organized the oldest and largest sustainable agriculture conference in the West (the EcoFarm Conference), traveled to Italy as a U.S. delegate for Slow Food (to Terra Madre and Salone del Gusto), interviewed farmers coast-to-coast, and now, in addition to working at the Organic Farming Research Foundation by day, she has turned a party trick into a business (Curated Feast).
+Liz has been dubbed a "Culinary Mastermind" by The Good Times, one of Silicon Valley Business Journal's 40 under 40, and was honored as "Foodie of the Year" at the 2017 Nexties Awards.
+In her nearly decade-long career in food, she has also organized the oldest and largest sustainable agriculture conference in the West (the EcoFarm Conference), traveled to Italy as a U.S. delegate for Slow Food (to Terra Madre and Salone del Gusto), interviewed farmers coast-to-coast, and now, in addition to working at the Organic Farming Research Foundation by day, she has turned a party trick into a business (the Curated Feast).
 Liz has co-taught college courses on biodiversity and agriculture, botanical imperialism, and food geography.
 She has also curated more than a dozen exhibits, briefly co-owned a gallery, and founded a museum.
 Liz has been encouraged to explore the world since before she can remember, so that is what she continues to do.